 The Graduate School at Cornell is organized into “Training Fields,” that span college and department administrative units.
 Fields draw their graduate faculty from multiple disciplines and departments, so students have access to a diversity of scholarship in their respective areas of study.
 Faculty members may belong to multiple Graduate Fields, so individual research labs may include students engaged in distinct training programs.
 The Field of Entomology currently includes faculty members belonging to the Departments of Entomology, Ecology and Evolutionary Biology, and Neurobiology and Behavior, Microbiology, as well as the Boyce Thompson Institute and the USDA-ARS station at Cornell.
 Students in the Field of Entomology have opportunities to interact with faculty across the biological sciences at Cornell.

 Your Major Advisor and Special Committee

 Your first step in joining the Cornell graduate program is to choose a Thesis Advisor.
 This will be a faculty member in the Field of Entomology with whom you will work closely throughout your degree.
 Your Advisor will guide you in your research throughout your degree, and will help establish financial support for your degree program.
 It is strongly advised that you contact prospective advisors even before applying to the program to confirm that they are available and interested in taking on a new student.
 Don’t be shy, our faculty welcome these contacts.
 If they are not taking on new students they will direct you to other faculty who are actively recruiting.

 Once you are established in the program, you will construct a Special Committee.
-This is an advisory committee composed of 3-5 faculty from across the University, chosen by you, and including your Advisor.
+This is an advisory committee composed of 3-5 faculty for PhD and 2-3 faculty for MS from across the University, chosen by you, and including your Advisor.
 While your Chair of the committee must be in the Field of Entomology the other members can be from other Fields.
 The role of your Committee is to provide additional expertise on your topic of graduate research, and to advise you on coursework selection, research execution, and degree progress.
 This committee should be selected by the end of your first year and is required to meet annually.

 Thesis and Examinations